After the High Renaissance in Italy, many wondered just where art was heading next. The answer? Mannerism.

 How long did the Late Renaissance last?

-Depending on who's doing the figuring, Mannerism was en vogue around eighty years (give or take a decade or two).
+Depending on who's doing the figuring, Mannerism was en vogue around 80 years (give or take a decade or two).
 Though it lasted at least twice as long as the High Renaissance, the Late Renaissance got shoved aside, by the Baroque period, fairly quickly (as history goes).
-Which was a good thing, indeed, for those who are not great lovers of Mannerism - even though it was so distinct from High Renaissance art that it deserves its own name.
+Which was a good thing, indeed, for those who are not great lovers of Mannerism -- even though it was so distinct from High Renaissance art that it deserves its own name.